rtcharity/resources.eahub.org/content/evaluation_and_strategy/ea-survey-series-2018-subscribers-and-identifiers.md

 \    The 2015 Survey of Effective Altruists: Results and Analysis

 \    The 2014 Survey of Effective Altruists: Results and Analysis

-Raw Data

-Anonymized raw data for the entire 2018 EA Survey can be found here.